Lighthouses in Canada

 - Îsle Verte at the mouth of the St. Lawrence River

-The first two lighthouses on the West Coast opened at Race Rocks and Fisgard Island in 1860.
+The first 2 lighthouses on the West Coast opened at Race Rocks and Fisgard Island in 1860.
 After Confederation in 1867, Canada built a vast network of lighthouses to mark the sea routes essential to maritime safety and trade.

 Changing role of lighthouses